Microsoft Sentinel workspace architecture best practices

 Connectors that are based on diagnostics settings do not incur in-bandwidth costs.
 For more information, see Data transfers charges using Log Analytics.

-If you're collecting Syslog and CEF logs from multiple sources around the world, you may want to set up a Syslog collector in the same region as your Microsoft Sentinel workspace to avoid bandwidth costs, provided that compliance is not a concern.
+If you're collecting Syslog and CEF logs from multiple sources around the world, you might want to set up a Syslog collector in the same region as your Microsoft Sentinel workspace to avoid bandwidth costs, provided that compliance isn't a concern.

 Understanding whether bandwidth costs justify separate Microsoft Sentinel workspaces depend on the volume of data you need to transfer between regions.
 Use the Azure Pricing Calculator to estimate your costs.